Toloka/docs/en/guide/concepts/usecases.md

   - **Images**

-      - [Object classification](../tutorials/image-classification.md) — A multiple choice task.
+      - [Image classification](../tutorials/image-classification.md) — A multiple choice task.
 Examples are moderating content or grouping images by category.

       - [Side-by-side image comparison](../tutorials/side-by-side.md) — The Toloker compares pairs of images, illustrations, or interfaces.